Bermuda Monetary Authority: Newpoint Financial Corp lawsuit

 In December 2022, Delaware-registered Newpoint Financial Corp. filed a US $25 million suit against the BMA, claiming "intentional bad faith" after the Authority refused to approve its purchase of a controlling stake in Citadel, a Bermuda insurer.
 A BMA letter dated 26 July had asserted that Newpoint was not a "fit and proper" controller and cited multiple compliance failures, all denied by the plaintiff.

 777 Re collapse

 In 2023 the Bermuda-based reinsurer 777 Re, part of the 777 Partners group, attempted to fund an acquisition of Everton FC with the reinsurer's assets.
 British football authorities discovered the firm had not filed audited financial statements, an exceptional breach for an insurer.
 Under scrutiny caused by a public scandal, multiple cases of financial impropriety, including fraud and unpaid bills, were revealed.
 777 Partners have been sued by multiple organizations for unpaid debts and contract breaches with lawsuits describing their financial practices as a "house of cards" and a "sprawling fraudulent enterprise".
-The BMA revoked 777 Re's licence in October 2024 [35] and later imposed tighter reporting rules on insurers’ investment portfolios, [36] though critics questioned why the investigation began only after the failed football club bid.
-However, questions were raised why the regulator commenced the investigation only after the football team bid.
+The BMA revoked 777 Re's licence in October 2024 and later imposed tighter reporting rules on insurers’ investment portfolios, though critics questioned why the investigation began only after the failed football club bid.